farlee2121/DevEssentialsBlog/content/draft/2022-09-25-Properties-of-self-documenting-code.md

 <!-- IDEA: Semantic or Meaning might be better than Naming.
 I'm realizing that actions like groupings of parameters or if we give something a dedicated type are also actions that carry semantic, but aren't covered in my current principles
 If I use semantic over naming the acronym could be SSPC (speak).
 The code should speak for itself, it should speak of the domain, it should speak to the readers.
+- Essence is another potential option instead of naming (SPEC?)
 -->

 <!-- TODO: consider portability and trimability -->